Waldenburg, Baden-Württemberg: History

-In April 1945 at the end of World War II the town had been occupied for a last-ditch stand by the Wehrmacht against the advancing United States 3rd army, and was almost completely destroyed by American artillery.
+In April 1945, at the end of World War II, the town was occupied for a last-ditch stand by the Wehrmacht against the advancing Third United States Army, and was almost completely destroyed by American artillery.
 Postwar efforts have reconstructed some historic buildings.

 The ancient castle still belongs to the Hohenlohe-Waldenburg-Schillingsfürst family that built it.

 On 1 January 1971, there was the annexation of Upper Steinbach.

 Religions

 In Waldenburg, there are Protestant, Catholic and Apostolic churches.
 The Catholic Church, together with the parishes of Pfedelbach and Bretzfeld form a pastoral unit.

 Population growth

 Estimated population of Waldenburg, per year: